Bill Cowher: Early life and college

 While attending Carlynton High School, Cowher excelled in football, basketball, and track.
-He was named "Most Athletic" and was a captain of the Cougars football team, both his senior year.
+As a senior, he was named "Most Athletic" and captain of the Cougars football team.
 Despite his efforts on the field, Cowher was not offered many scholarships as a football player due to being deemed "undersized" for the linebacker position.

-When Cowher graduated in 1975, he committed to North Carolina State University, one of few schools that offered him a scholarship.
-During his time at NC State, he was a three-year starting linebacker for the Wolfpack.
+When Cowher graduated in 1975, he committed to North Carolina State University, one of the few schools that offered him a scholarship.
+During his time at NC State, Cowher was a three-year starting linebacker for the Wolfpack.
 He currently owns the school record for most tackles in a single season with 195.
-During his senior season, he was voted to be a team captain and was named the team's Most Valuable Player (MVP).
-Cowher graduated from NC State in 1979, receiving a bachelor's degree in education while he was also preparing for the 1979 NFL Draft.
+As a senior, Cowher was voted to be a team captain and was named the team's Most Valuable Player (MVP).
+He graduated from NC State in 1979, receiving a bachelor's degree in education while also preparing for the 1979 NFL Draft.

 Cowher's college performance was motivated by making games “personal”.
-He would often re-read his rejection letters from schools he would play against with NC State.
-His strategy of playing angry and internalizing personal connections against his opponents would later influence his aggressive coaching style.
-Cowher once compared himself to Freddy Krueger stating he wanted to be his opponents “worst nightmare”.
+He would often re-read his rejection letters from schools he would play against.
+Cowher's strategy of playing angry and internalizing personal connections against his opponents would later influence his aggressive coaching style.
+Cowher once compared himself to Freddy Krueger, stating that he wanted to be his opponents' "worst nightmare".

 Professional career

 Cowher went undrafted in the 1979 NFL draft.
 He began his NFL career as a linebacker with the Philadelphia Eagles in 1979, but signed with the Cleveland Browns the following year.
 Cowher played three seasons from 1980 to 1982 in Cleveland, making him a member of the Kardiac Kids, before being traded back to the Eagles, where he played two more years from 1983 to 1984.
 His tenure in Philadelphia included tackling a young Jeff Fisher (who later became the head coach of the Tennessee Titans and St. Louis Rams) when playing against the Chicago Bears, causing Fisher to break his leg.
 The two would later be rival head coaches and friends in the AFC Central division, and Fisher has credited his injury at the hands of Cowher with having the unintended consequence of propelling him into coaching.

 Cowher primarily played special teams during his playing career; subsequently, he placed emphasis on special teams during his coaching career.
 Cowher credits being a "bubble player" during his playing career with influencing his coaching career, feeling that such players work the hardest for a roster spot (and sometimes still get cut, hence the term "bubble player"), and thus make better head coaches than those with successful playing careers.